 Unbelievable.

-Oh, you feel good.
+Well, you feel good.

 Anyway.

-Look, I give credit where creditors do.
+Look, I give credit where credit is due.

 Is Biden sending the wrong message with overly cautious mask wearing?

-I mean, this obsession with people demanding, guys like Sean Hannity need to tell people what to do.
+I mean, this obsession with people demanding guys like Sean Hannity need to tell people what to do.

 I mean, could you imagine?